chand1012/gistbin/README.md

 ```
 octocat@octoserv:~$ gistbin -h
-usage: gistbin [-h] [-n NAME] [-v] [-d DESC] [--login] [-p] [-r]
+usage: gistbin [-h] [-n NAME] [-v] [-d DESC] [--login] [-p] [-r] [-f FILES [FILES ...]]

 A commandline tool for GitHub Gists.

 optional arguments:
   -h, --help            show this help message and exit
   -n NAME, --name NAME  Gives your gist a name.
 Input as a string.
-Default is
+Default is random.
-                        random.
   -v, --verbose         Enables verbose output.
   -d DESC, --desc DESC  Gives your gist a description.
 Input as a string.
   --login               Login to GitHub Gists.
-  -p, --private         Sets your Gist to private so only those with the link
+  -p, --public          Sets your Gist to public.
-                        can see.
-  -r, --raw             Makes Gistbin return the raw URL instead of the HTML
-                        URL of the file.
+  -r, --raw             Makes Gistbin return the raw URL instead of the HTML URL of the file.
   -f FILES [FILES ...], --file FILES [FILES ...]
                         Gives Gistbin a list of files to upload.
-Also works
-                        with a single file.
+Also works with a single file.
 ```

 Gistbin doesn't just work with `cat` you can pipe any terminal output (that ends) into it!
 For example, if you wanted to list all the files in a directory, you could use `ls -1 | gistbin -n "filelist.txt"`.
 If you wanted to get all the logs from yesterday from the journal, you could run `journalctl --since yesterday | gistbin -n "yesterday-today-journal.log"`.
 The possibilities are endless!